AnAngryGoose/homelab_mercury/README.md

 # Homelab Services

 A curated list of self-hosted services and docker containers running in my homelab environment.
 Work in progress.
+Not all listed here are in this repo.

 ## Table of Contents